about the destination

 What all is included?

-Your trip will come with two highly trained wilderness guides who will lead all aspects of the adventure, including navigation, teaching skills, leading Bible Study, and doing First Aid.
+Your trip will come with two highly trained wilderness guides who will lead all aspects of the adventure, including navigation, teaching skills, leading devotions, and doing First Aid.
 Amnicon also provides all necessary gear including the canoe(s), paddles, and life jackets.
-Lunch is provided for programs that are 4 hours long or longer.
-Snacks & beverages area always included.
+Lunch, snacks, and beverages are inlcluded as well.

 You’re just responsible for getting yourself to and from the trip!